frequency-chain/frequency/README.md

 Note: To build spec against specific chain config; specify chain name in the command above.

-### Downloading MRC related spec files, generated genesis state and wasm
+### Downloading Frequency related spec files, generated genesis state and wasm

-In order to experiment with MRC, spec files and generated genesis state and wasm can be downloaded from [build artifacts](https://github.com/LibertyDSNP/mrc/actions/workflows/main.yml?query=branch%3Amain)
+In order to experiment with Frequency, spec files and generated genesis state and wasm can be downloaded from [build artifacts](https://github.com/LibertyDSNP/mrc/actions/workflows/main.yml?query=branch%3Amain)

 ## Linting